aviguptatx/avig/content/posts/voting.md

 A better approach would be to model state outcomes as draws from a multivariate normal distribution with multi-state correlations estimated from historical polling errors, but we leave this as an exercise to the reader :)

 ## Value of the election
-The final term is \\(\Delta V\\) -- the value difference between candidates.
-This represents the difference in "societal good" created between the two candidates -- the value of the "donation" you make if your vote ends up being decisive.
-This is the hardest to estimate: beyond monetary considerations, there are social and geopolitical factors that we can't put a price tag on.
+Now for the hard part: estimating \\(\Delta V\\).
+Beyond monetary considerations, there are social and geopolitical factors we can't put a price tag on.
 That being said, we're after an order-of-magnitude estimate, so let the hand-waving begin.

 ### The federal budget as a proxy
 The 2024 federal budget was about $6.8T.
 About $1T goes to paying interest, and about $4T goes to mandatory spending, such as Social Security and Medicare.
 The president can't influence the former, and influencing the latter requires legislation.
 So let's focus on discretionary spending, which is about $1.8T.
 Over 4 years, this amounts to $7.2T.
 Within the discretionary bucket, candidates don't fully differ -- both will still fund the military, run agencies, and pay benefits.
 So what we care about are the marginal differences.
 If our preferred candidate is 10% more effective with this money, that gives us $720B.